kata-containers/kata-containers/tests/metrics/README.md

 # Kata Containers metrics

-> **_Warning:_** Migration of metrics tests is WIP and you may not find all tests available here, but you can take a look at the [tests repo](https://github.com/kata-containers/tests/tree/main/metrics).

 This directory contains the metrics tests for Kata Containers.

 The tests within this directory have a number of potential use cases: